siddharthd0/siddharthd0/readme.md

 **About Me!**

 - 👨🏽‍💻 I’m currently a junior in high school
 - 🌱 I'm currently working on [Tech Optimum](https://github.com/TechOptimum), a non-profit organization dedicated to empower future tech leaders.
 It's expected to be released to the public by late April.
+We are currently looking to increase the size of our team, so if you are interested in web development, [email](mailto:siddharthduggal2013@gmail.com) me
+- 💼 I work at [School Simplified](https://schoolsimplified.org) as a Web Developer
 - 🤔 Check out my portfolio [here](https://siddharthduggal.com)
 - 📫 Email me at [siddharthduggal2013@gmail.com](mailto:siddharthduggal2013@gmail.com).